abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle](../03_monoid/symmetry_rotation_cyclic.svg)

-Symmetry groups that have such "main" rotation, and in general, groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
+Symmetry groups that have such "main" rotation are called cyclic

+Groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
 The "main" rotation is called the group's *generator*.
+{: .definition}

 All rotation groups/monoids are cyclic groups.
 Another example of a cyclic monoid is, yes, the natural numbers under addition, with $+1$ as the generator.